 Connecticut levies sales and use taxes on the gross receipts of retailers from the sale of tangible personal property and on the gross receipts from the rendering of certain business services.
 The treatment of services under the Sales and Use Tax differs fundamentally from the treatment of tangible personal property because sales of the latter are taxable unless specifically exempted, while sales of services are excluded unless enumerated under CGS Section 12-407(a)(37).
 The list of service exemptions under Item C are those that were explicitly subject to the tax and then repealed or were thought to be subject to the tax and it was clarified that they were not.
-On gross receipts from the sale, rental or leasing of tangible personal property, and rendering of certain business services the tax rate is 6.35%.
-On the rental of hotel rooms in a hotel or lodging house the tax rate is 15.0%.
+On gross receipts from the sale, rental, or leasing of tangible personal property, and rendering of certain business services the tax rate is 6.35%.
+On the rental of hotel rooms in a hotel or lodging house, the tax rate is 15.0%.
+On the rental of rooms at bed and breakfast establishments, the tax rate is 11% for both the room and any meals included in the occupancy.
 On motor vehicles, jewelry, clothing, and footwear costing more than a certain amount, the luxury tax rate is 7.75%.
-On car rentals of thirty days or less the tax rate is 9.35%.
+On car rentals of thirty days or less, the tax rate is 9.35%.